 I’ve read many reviews and detailed accounts of the making of The Witches that casually accuse Joan Fontaine of being difficult to work with and blaming Hammer for “ending her career” but I haven’t found any evidence of that myself.
 In No Bed of Roses Fontaine does briefly complain that “I was ill again, homesick, and loathed the union’s grip on the studios: the deliberate delays, the mandatory coffee breaks which would interrupt every scene just as it was going well.”
 But that brief paragraph isn’t a condemnation or complete dismissal of Hammer and her kind regard for director Cyril Frankel seems at odds with the general consensus that Fontaine was miserable during filming despite her serious health problems.
 It’s entirely possible that I’m unaware of other accounts detailing what occurred during the making of The Witches but what’s on screen is more interesting than the behind-the-scenes drama.

-Even though The Witches is often forgotten about today I think it’s easy to spot its influence on popular British horror films such as The Devil Rides Out (1968), Blood On Satan’s Claw (1971) and The Wicker Man (1973).
+Even though The Witches is often forgotten about today I think it’s easy to spot its influence on popular British horror films such as The Devil Rides Out (1968), Blood On Satan’s Claw (1971), Nothing But the Night (1973) and The Wicker Man (1973).
 But if you want to enjoy this neglected Hammer film you’ll have to set aside expectations and keep in mind that it’s more of an occult thriller than the horror films it inspired.
 The Witches approaches the subject of witchcraft in a very down-to-earth way that’s rather surprising and atypical of the period.

 Throughout the film Fontaine’s character attempts to treat the topic of witchcraft with as much intelligence and understanding as she can muster and the audience is asked to be skeptical of the existence of witches at the same time that we’re being frightened by them.
 If this idea seems a little confusing that’s because it is.
 Hammer films rarely made a point of actively questioning religion or dismissing the existence of monsters.
 They had to embrace the supernatural in order to tell their fantastic stories and scare audiences.
 The suspenseful approach taken by The Witches is more reminiscent of the thrillers and gothic melodramas that Fontaine built her career on such as Hitchcock’s Rebecca (1940) and Suspicion (1941) as well as Robert Stevenson’s wonderful adaptation of Jane Eyre (1943).
 In these films, Fontaine mastered the role of a ladylike heroine who is capable of taking care of herself even when everyone around her seems to be planning her demise.
 Her sensitive and smart portrayals of women in peril cemented her star on Hollywood’s walk of fame and won her an Oscar.